FluxML/Flux.jl/docs/src/utilities.md

 ## Working with Data

-Utilities for data processing are re-exported from [MLUtils.jl](https://github.com/JuliaML/MLUtils.jl).
+Utilities for data processing are provided by [MLUtils.jl](https://github.com/JuliaML/MLUtils.jl).
 Below is a non-exhaustive list.

 ```@docs
 MLUtils.unsqueeze